How Long Does Pain After Wisdom Tooth Extraction Last

 What happens in a wisdom tooth extraction?

-To reduce pain, you may be scheduled for a surgery called a wisdom tooth extraction.
+To reduce pain, you may be scheduled for a wisdom tooth extraction surgery.
 During your procedure, you will get either local or general anesthesia, depending on how awake you want to be, and how much work needs to be done.

 - If it is a pretty simple extraction, the dentist will remove the tooth and then leave the area to heal on its own.
 You probably will not even need to have stitches.